g-w1/blog/_drafts/2021-5-18-bf-compile.md

                 std.mem.copy(u8, code.items[popped + 6 ..], &cast(@intCast(u32, code.items.len - popped - 10 - 1)));
             },
 ```
-I would probably use something like a hash map if I needed to do more complicated relocation stuff, but for now a stack (`std.ArrayList(u64)`) works fine.
+I would probably use more complicated data structures if I needed to do more complicated relocation stuff, but for now a stack (`std.ArrayList(u64)`) works fine.
 Basically, I just append 4 bytes of zero to the place in the elf binary where it shows where to jump to.
 With `std.mem.copy(u8, code.items[popped + 6 ..], &cast(@intCast(u32, code.items.len - popped - 10 - 1)));` I "do" the relocation.
 For the "cast" function, see the [previous post](https://g-w1.github.io/blog/zig/low-level/2021/03/15/elf-linux.html).
 This was probably the hardest part, getting the offset math right, but I did it!
 I used `NOP`s (aka 0x90) for the locations to jump to, just for simplicity.

-I thought I could just use `inc r10` to move the pointer to the next cell, but this is not the case.
+* I thought I could just use `inc r10` to move the pointer to the next cell, but this is not the case.
 Let's take a look at why:
 Using [this program](https://esolangs.org/wiki/Brainfuck#Cell_Size) for calculating the size of a brainfuck cell, we get:
 `32 bit cells`.
 It basically checks when it overflows I think.
-Due to the way pointers on x64 work. `inc` only increments it by one, so `r10` is pointing to the space in between a few cells.
+Due to the way pointers on x64 work, `inc` only increments it by one, so `r10` is pointing to the space in between a few cells.
 You actually need to do `add r10, 8` in order to make it work.
 See this diagram (the carets are where r10 points):
 ```
 [        ][        ][        ][        ]
  ^^^^^^^^
 > inc r10
 [        ][        ][        ][        ]
     ^^^^^^^^
 ```
 This is what happens when we just do `inc r10`, but if we `add r10, 8` then the diagram will look like this:
 ```